durrantlab/autogrow4/tutorial/TUTORIAL.md

 5. Custom Reaction libraries
 6. Custom complementary molecules libraries

-*** Indicates that when using this feature the code is automatically copied into the directory that is required to house that code.
-This is only done once so please unittest the code prior to incorporating it into AutoGrow4.
-A print message will indicate where the file is copied to.
+*** Indicates that when using this feature, the code is automatically copied into the appropriate AutoGrow4 directory.
+This is only done once, so please unittest the code prior to incorporating it into AutoGrow4.
+A print message will indicate where the file has been copied.
 That file can be manually deleted or overwritten by the user.
-AutoGrow4 will need to be restarted after the custom files have been copied into the proper locations.
-After that the new script should be able integrated into AutoGrow4.
+Restart AutoGrow4 after the custom files have been automatically copied into the proper locations.
+After that the new script should be integrated into AutoGrow4.

 AutoGrow4 ASSUMES ALL CUSTOM CODE HAS BEEN TESTED AND FUNCTIONS WITH SPECIFIED I/O. For example, it assumes that scoring favors the most negative docking